jyablonski/doqs/src/content/docs/architecture/nba_project.md

 ### 1. Data Ingestion

-- Python Script using Pandas, SQLAlchemy, and various other packages to gather data from various sources
+- Python Script using Pandas, SQLAlchemy, and various other packages to gather data from a series of sources
 - Data is ingested into a remote Postgres Database and backed up to S3
-- Utilizes a feature flag table to determine what data to pull & store on each run
+- Utilizes a feature flag table to determine what data to pull on each run
 - Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions

 > *Note: The NBA blocks AWS IPs from accessing their API, necessitating custom scraping solutions.*